Peri Brown: Departure

-As a consequence of the hiatus, Bryant's three-year contract expired halfway through season 23; Nathan-Turner did not renew her contract, as he did not wish for a companion to be part of the series for more years than previous Doctors.
+As a consequence of the hiatus, Bryant's three-year contract expired halfway through season 23; Nathan-Turner did not renew her contract, as he did not wish for a companion to be part of the series for longer than previous Doctors.
 When Bryant's contract was coming to an end, Nathan-Turner asked her how she would like Peri to be written out of the show.
 She advised that she did not want to shake hands and say a generic line such as "bye Doctor, I'll send you a postcard", and that she wanted a dramatic storyline to "go out with a bang".
-She was pleased with Philip Martin's "powerful" Mindwarp storyline involving a mind transplant and a bald head sequence.
+She was pleased with Philip Martin's "powerful" Mindwarp storyline involving the character's body being taken over by Sil.
 She was displeased, however, with the retcon at the end of the season, which suggested that Peri had married King Yrcanos (Brian Blessed), as she and Blessed had not played any romantic interaction between the two characters.
-She feels that the explanation of what happened to Peri in the Big Finish audio story Peri and the Piscon Paradox (2011) was preferable and should be considered canon.
+She feels that the explanation of what happened to Peri in the Big Finish Productions audio story Peri and the Piscon Paradox (2011) was preferable and should be considered canon.